w3c/wai-about-wai/_about/projects/wai-coop/symposium2.md

 - Sheng Zhou (Zhejiang University, CN)
 - Fabio Paternò (CNR-IST, HIIS Laboratory, IT)

-This panel aims to discuss the current state of machine learning algorithms to support and improve methodologies for assessing web accessibility.
-This discussion will be focused on web accessibility metrics, web pages sampling, evaluation of dynamic web pages, as well as on opportunities and future directions for machine learning for web accessibility evaluation.
+This panel aimed to discuss the current state of machine learning algorithms to support and improve methodologies for assessing web accessibility.
+This discussion focused on web accessibility metrics, web pages sampling, evaluation of dynamic web pages, as well as on opportunities and future directions for machine learning for web accessibility evaluation.

 #### Panel 2: Natural Language Processing for Accessible Communication
 - Chaohai Ding (University of Southampton, UK)
 - Lourdes Moreno (Universidad Carlos III de Madrid, ES)
 - Vikas Ashok (Old Dominion University, US)

-This panel aims to discuss the current state of natural language processing techniques to enhance accessible communication on the web.
-This discussion will be focused on machine translation techniques supporting localization of web contents, speech to text and text to speech techniques, technology-mediated communication, as well as on opportunities and future directions for natural language processing for accessible communication.
+This panel aimed to discuss the current state of natural language processing techniques to enhance accessible communication on the web.
+This discussion focused on machine translation techniques supporting localization of web contents, speech to text and text to speech techniques, technology-mediated communication, as well as on opportunities and future directions for natural language processing for accessible communication.

 #### Closing Keynote: Shari Trewin
 ##### Where next for assistive AI?

 Digital accessibility barriers remain common despite clear standards, ample guidance, and many free tools.
 AI is starting to give individuals a way to bridge some of this gap, by interpreting and generating speech, language and images.
 However, the burden of access shouldn’t fall on people with disabilities.
 For the best quality, most equitable solutions, AI needs to shift left, and meet creators as they work.
-I’ll explore some important directions for future work and argue that markup still matters, if we want to get the best out of AI and move the needle on digital accessibility.
+Shari explored some important directions for future work and argue that markup still matters, if we want to get the best out of AI and move the needle on digital accessibility.

 **[Dr Shari Trewin](https://www.linkedin.com/in/sharitrewin/)** is an Engineering Manager at Google, leading a team that develops new assistive technologies and features.
 Her background is in research, with 21 patents and 70 peer-reviewed articles including AI fairness, accessibility tools for designers and developers, web accessibility, access to virtual worlds, and self-adaptive input devices.
 Shari is a Distinguished Scientist of the Association of Computing Machinery (ACM), where she has chaired the ACM Special Interest Group on Accessible Computing (SIGACCESS), sat on ACM’s Diversity and Inclusion Council, and helped develop ACM’s accessibility guidance for authors and conference organizers.
 As Program Director of the IBM Accessibility team, she worked to elevate IBM’s product accessibility through the open source [Equal Access toolkit](https://ibm.com/able/toolkit).